Off-policy Evaluation with Deeply-abstracted States: Additional Experimental Details

 \textbf{Pre-trained agent}

 We pre-train an agent by using DQN as our target policy.
 The agent is trained until there exists an episode that has accumulative discounted rewards exceeding $200$ with discounted rate $\gamma=0.99$.
 We evaluated oracle value (61.7) of the optimized agent by Monte Carlo method with the same discounted rate.
-The agent model architecture is as follow: